otownsend455/ImageClassificationAlgorithms/a2/README.md

 - In dectree.c: lines 31 - 81, 136 - 348

 How to run program (in terminal):
-1. Unzip dataset: unzip databases.zip
+1. Unzip dataset: unzip datasets.zip
 2. Compilation command: make
 3. You’re ready to go.